ONE SHOT

 750.00

 In the winter of 1870, Lavinia and her family lived in a traditional American village, known for its rich artistic and historical charm, with numerous shops offering old items, drawings, paintings, and handmade crafts.
-Lavinia often walked through the village centre with her younger brother, Dob, after school, stopping at the French bakery to buy fresh bread.
+Lavinia often walked through the village center with her younger brother, Dob, after school, stopping at the French bakery to buy fresh bread.

 One day, on their way home, Lavinia noticed an antique shop called “The Gilded Age Emporium” displaying a beautiful toy horse with dark red wheels.
 Both she and Dob were captivated by it.
 “Lavinia, wow!
 Look at this horse, it’s so beautiful!
 Can we see it up close?”
 Dob eagerly asked.
 “Yes, little one, it’s stunning.
 Let’s take a closer look,” Lavinia replied.
 Dob then asked if he could ride the horse for a few minutes, and Philo, the kind shop owner, was happy to oblige.
 Philo, who had a passion for collecting antiques, loved children deeply and longed to have one of his own, although fate had not yet blessed him with that gift.
 He believed that God would eventually grant him a child with his devoted wife. [read more]